 If you are visiting our website it is likely because you, a friend, or a family member have been arrested on suspicion of Driving Under the Influence of alcohol and/or drugs (DUI).
 The first thing to be aware of is that a DUI is not an ordinary traffic violation, such as speeding or running a red light.
 DUI is a criminal offense, which means that you can go to jail if convicted.
 CONTACT our office today if you are facing DUI charges.
-The penalties associated with a DUI conviction can include paying very high fines and court fees, losing your driver's license, being required to blow into a breathalyzer (or "IID" - Ignition Interlock Device) in order to start your car, having your auto insurance premiums skyrocket or your policy cancelled, and spending time in jail.
-It is best to contact a good DUI Lawyer if you have been arrested for drunk or drugged driving.
+The penalties associated with a DUI conviction can include paying very high fines and court fees, losing your driver's license, attending alcohol education classes, being required to blow into a breathalyzer (or "IID" - Ignition Interlock Device) in order to start your car, having your auto insurance premiums skyrocket or your policy cancelled, and spending time in jail.
+It is best to contact a good DUI Lawyer immediately if you have been arrested for drunk or drugged driving.

 DRIVING UNDER THE INFLUENCE IS A CRIMINAL OFFENSE - STAY OUT OF JAIL